Fans face the biggest challenge in Brazil - Valcke

 "He said that the last time Brazil had the World Cup was in 1950, that this World Cup is in a country which is in development, that it is important to bring all the people together and to bring this energy to Brazil."

-Former head of the local organizing committee Ricardo Teixeira, who was also a FIFA executive committee member at the time, was equally persuasive, Valcke added.
+Former head of the local organising committee Ricardo Teixeira, who was also a FIFA executive committee member at the time, was equally persuasive, Valcke added.

 "When it’s coming to the executive committee from a fellow member, who will say no?" he said.